yining-yuan/SumoPET/UPDATES.md

 | `adaptive_pet_engine.py` | Updated `select_mechanism`.
 For `encrypted-input` mode, it returns `PrivacyMechanism.NONE` because the noise is already baked in. |
 | `experiment_controller.py` | Added logic to save Ground Truth during baseline runs and load it during encrypted runs to ensure fair comparison. |

+(Search in the files for 1125 to see updates.)

 ## 6. How to Run

 1.  **Generate Ground Truth:**